 With a five year dependency, late starting Canadian businesses would otherwise have a greater vulnerability to central attacks on their International registrations, than their counterparts in European countries, for example, that require five years to pass before their national marks can be challenged for non-use.
 It would be interesting to know how many central attacks have been made on non- use in territories where this could happen now.
 I can only think of China.
 Their group report does suggest it may be a concern as they note:

-The Madrid filing might focus on worldwide use instead of national use, then non-
+The Madrid filing might focus on worldwide use instead of national use, then non-The UK Group also discussed that a three year dependency would be sufficient.

 use cancellation against basic registration may bring risk of central attack, which